Billingly History, Family Crest & Coats of Arms

 Important Dates for the Billingly family

 This web page shows only a small excerpt of our Billingly research.
-Another 58 words (4 lines of text) covering the years 1273, 1600, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billingly History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1273, 1600, 1481, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billingly History in all our PDF Extended History products and printed products wherever possible.

 Billingly Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Billingly have been found, including Billings, Billins, Billinge, Billing, Biling and others.

 Early Notables of the Billingly family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Billingly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Billingly family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Billingly, or a variant listed above: Roger Billings who settled in Dorchester Massachusetts and was made a freeman of the town in 1643.
 He married Mary and had seven children from whom many of the present North American Billings are descended.
 Enoch Billings settled in Barbados in 1663.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.